mevdschee/php-crud-api/README.md

 {"categories":{"columns":["name"],"records":[["Web development"],["Internet"]]}}
 ```

-NB: Column selection cannot be applied to related tables.
+NB: Columns that are used to identify relations are automatically added and cannot be left out.

 ### List + Order